-On February 2 of each year, everyone in the U.S. (and in numerous other countries) who reads, listens to, or watches the news is guaranteed to encounter at least one story about Groundhog Day.
-The stories will be exactly the same as the ones from last year, the year before, and every year for the past few decades.
-At around 7:30 a.m., Punxsutawney Phil emerges reluctantly from his comfy quarters in a small Pennsylvania town and, with a crowd of tens of thousands watching, either sees his shadow or doesn’t.
+On February 2 of each year, everyone in the United States (and in numerous other countries) who reads, listens to, or watches the news is guaranteed to encounter at least one story about Groundhog Day.
+The stories will be exactly the same as the ones from last year, the year before, and every year for more than half a century.
+At around 7:30 A.M., Punxsutawney Phil emerges reluctantly from his comfy quarters in a small Pennsylvania town and, with a crowd of tens of thousands watching, either sees his shadow or doesn’t.
 The crowd, now informed as to whether or not they must endure six more weeks of winter, celebrates for a few hours and heads home.

 Profit from the Prophet